top of page

 The Future of Regionalism: Afghanistan, South, and Central Asia

-Leading experts will convene to discuss Afghanistan and regional challenges and find ways forward.
+Leading experts convene to discuss Afghanistan and regional challenges and find ways forward.

 Presented by: